 This is a unique and creative way of about 15 kilometers to tour the ancient city of Kyoto – its shrines and temples – by bike, in a group of no more than 9 people in a group.
-The route is great, as you can ride down the path of Philosophy, shrines and temples with an English speaking guide.
+The route is great, as you can ride down the path of Philosophy, shrines, and temples with an English speaking guide.

-Bicycle and helmet are included, and the minimum age is 12 years old.
+The bicycle and helmet are included, and the minimum age is 12 years old.

-You can cancel at least 24 hours in advance and get a full refund, which allows you check the weather to help you decide.
+You can cancel at least 24 hours in advance and get a full refund, which allows you to check the weather to help you decide.